StyraInc/regal/docs/integration.md

 # Integration

+:warning: Using Regal from Go is currently experimental and subject to change.
+Please swing by [Slack](https://communityinviter.com/apps/styracommunity/signup) if you're keen to use Regal in a production system.

 If you'd like to integrate Regal into a Go application, this guide contains some pointers.

 ## Using Regal from Go